espretto/whif/README.md

 ===========

-this is a promises A+ implementation compliant with version 1.1 passing the [tests][2]. many thanks to this lib's originator Rhys Brett-Bowen's and his great article on [Promises/A+ - understanding the spec through implementation][1].
+this is a promises A+ implementation compliant with version 1.1 passing the [tests][2]. many thanks to this lib's originator Rhys Brett-Bowen and his great article on [Promises/A+ - understanding the spec through implementation][1].

 [![browser support](https://ci.testling.com/espretto/promise.png)](https://ci.testling.com/espretto/promise)